The speed of a three phase induction motor is given by,

 Hence the ratio of supply voltage and supply frequency is kept constant by changing the stator voltage and frequency simultaneously.
 This is necessary to keep the air gap flux constant.
 So this method is also known as constant (V/f) control.

 In this 3 phase motor speed control method, the AC input of constant voltage and constant frequency is given to a rectifier which converts AC into DC.
 The output of the rectifier is filtered by a capacitor bank and given to an inverter circuit.
 The inverter converts the DC voltage into a 3 phase variable voltage variable frequency supply.

 This supply is applied to the stator winding of the motor.
 Thus we get the constant V/f speed control of induction motor.

 In this method, air gap flux remains constant.
 Therefore smooth speed control can be obtained.
 By this method, it is possible to get maximum torque at all speeds.

 Because of large capital outlay, this system is justified only for drives wherein the rugged, maintenance-free characteristics of the induction motor are essential.
 Otherwise, a DC motor with converter control is the logical and cheap alternative.

-Speed Control of Induction Motor by Stator voltage
+Speed Control of Three Phase Induction Motor by Stator Voltage

 In this induction motor speed control method, only stator voltage is varied to vary the speed of the motor, the stator frequency is kept constant.
 We can vary the motor speed by varying the stator voltage.
 With the increase in stator voltage, the motor speed will increase.